konradsic/weatherly/docs/source/weatherly.rst

 Responses from WeatherAPI
 ------------------------------
 .. note::
-    Those classes should not be created manually, instead they are returned from methods like ``get_current_weather`` of the :class:`WeatherAPIClient` class.
+    Those classes should not be created manually, instead they are returned from methods like ``get_current_weather`` of the :class:`Client` class.

 .. attributetable:: CurrentWeatherData